Search String

 Xenon 2 Megablast 1989

-The Assembly Line released Xenon 2: Megablast for the Atari ST and Amiga in 1989.
-An IBM PC version was released in 1990.
-Xenon 2 is a vertcially-scrolling shoot 'em up.
+The Assembly Line and the Bitmap Brothers released Xenon 2: Megablast for the Atari ST and Amiga in September of 1989.
+Xenon 2 is a vertcially-scrolling shoot 'em up most notable for its prime pixel art, weapons system and Swop Shop.

-Xenon 2 does not run at full frames due to the number of sprites it shifts around its five-layer parallax playfield.
+Xenon 2 does not run at full frames due to the number of sprites and the size of the sprites that it shifts around its five-layer parallax-scrolling playfield.
 Xenon 2 is one of the few shoot 'em ups in which players have (limited) reverse-scrolling control by pulling back on the joystick.

 However, collision detection is off and some waves cheaply flank.
 You can also get stuck on walls (jittering); thus, the auto-scrolling can kill you.